Article updated Nov 2, 2021

 Pfmindmap provides the boilerplate feature-set for a force-directed mind map discussion interface.
 It does the work of getting these features to work together, and provides developers an easy way to create a mind map interface.
 The core feature set includes

 Data visualization provides insight by conveying more, visually.
 The visual cortex of the human brain does advanced processing and is especially good at processing physical spaces and objects.
 Data visualization, in general, takes advantage of that ability.
-Force layouts, in particular, take advantage of that ability, by their simulation of physics.
-The force-directed layout provides a tangible enhancement to the mind map interface, and helps to organize it in a natural-looking and compact way.
+Force layouts, in particular, do so by their simulation of physics.
+The force-directed layout provides a tangible enhancement to the mind map interface, and helps to organize it in an organic and compact way.